 S42: You see that's the difficulty of the thing you see when you've got tutors doing it and they are that close to the student I just don't think it fits right.
+(FE college 2 (England), staff focus group 1)

 Staff also acknowledged the wide disparity in students' knowledge and skills entering FE.
-Additionally, they noted the risk of student disengagement by repeating topics covered in school; and logistical challenges of organizing SRE lessons in FE settings, given students' differing contact hours and timetables.
+Additionally, they noted the risk of student disengagement by repeating topics covered in school; and logistical challenges of organising SRE lessons in FE settings, given students' differing contact hours and timetables.